josephricafort/philippine-tourism-dashboard/src/index.md

   )}
 </div>

+If you have decided to visit any of this destinations, seek information and advice from your local embassies or advisories before booking your flights and itineraries.

 For any feedbacks, suggestions or opportunities for collaboration, please send an email at [josephricafort@gmail.com](mailto:josephricafort@gmail.com).
 Feel free to look at my previous works at [josephricafort.com](https://josephricafort.com)

 <style lang="scss">